INSTALLATION GUIDE

 Step-by-Step Installation

-3. Run cable to sauna room — standard PVC cable from the consumer unit to a junction box or connection unit outside the sauna room wall.
+3. Run cable to the sauna room — standard PVC cable from the consumer unit to a junction box or connection unit outside the sauna room wall.

 Try Elec-Mate free for 7 days